 Here is where is get's interesting.

 The total number of finishes in these types of races have decreased.
 This implies that more people were dropping out before they reached the finish line, even though they had trained for these races.
+Does this mean that even the longst runners experienced severe fatigue?

-Surprisingly, one of the most prevalent symptoms across the COVID spectrum is unusual, acute tiredness, which may contribute to these findings.
+Surprisingly, one of the most prevalent symptoms across the COVID spectrum is unusual, acute tiredness, overall cardiopulmonary symptoms which may contribute to these findings.
 Speaking from experience, I was absolutely wiped for the time I had Covid and trying to get back into running afterwards was extremely difficult as I never felt "full strength".

 So should you expect your energy and endurance levels to be lower after Covid?
-Absolutely.
+Absolutely. even if you had mild symptoms, you should expect to have lower energy.

 One of the greatest concerns about long-term COVID effects is how it may affect the heart.
 Patients who spent time in the hospital due to COVID-19 infection are more likely to suffer cardiac damage, such as myocarditis.